SenseLogic/LINGUI/README.md

 The dictionary entries must appear at matching lines in each file.
 An empty line is considered as a missing entry.

-Newline characters are replaced by a special four-character sequence (` :: `), so that dictionaries are fully compatible with online translation services like :
+Newline characters are replaced by the special four-character sequence '` :: `', so that dictionaries are fully compatible with online translation services like :

 *   [Online Translator](https://www.online-translator.com)
 *   [Google Translate](https://translate.google.com)